 - Collects accurate data: It connects a "smart meter" to each "device" — recording thousands of parameters of equipment operation in different modes (loaded/empty, uphill/downhill, etc.).

-- Builds an ideal standard: The algorithm calculates how much energy the machine should ideally consume to perform a specific job.
+- Builds an ideal standard: The algorithm calculates how much energy a machine should ideally consume to perform a specific job.

-- Finds discrepancies: Then the program compares the ideal indicator with the actual consumption and accurately determines the difference — those very "hidden losses" of 4.5-20.7%.
+- Finds discrepancies: Then the program compares the ideal indicator with the actual consumption and accurately determines the difference — those same "hidden losses" of 4.5-20.7%.

-- Separates random from systematic: An important point — the model "understands" which losses are caused by random factors (for example, bad weather), and which are a systemic problem (worn parts, suboptimal settings, operator errors) that can and should be fixed.
+- Separates random from systematic: An important point — the model "understands" which losses are caused by random factors (for example, bad weather), and which are a systemic problem (wear of parts, suboptimal settings, operator errors) that can and should be corrected.

 The technology translates the energy consumption of an enterprise from the mode of "guesses and approximate estimates" to the mode of accurate digital diagnostics.
 It shows the management not just the fact of overspending, but its exact size and, most importantly, the source of the problem that needs to be eliminated.